d3m1urg/grants-ui/state.md

 }

 State is propagated to stateful components which represent different app entities; all other components are controlled by stateful components.

+Create intelligent root reducer instead of built-in combineReducers, which:
+- is too dumb, calls all the reducers it gets
+- can not handle Immutable.js structures correctly